How is LGS Diagnosed?

 Authors: Shaun Ajinkya, MD; Elaine Wirrell, MD, Mayo Clinic – Rochester, Minnesota Reviewed: April 2021

 The information here is not intended to provide diagnosis, treatment, or medical advice and should not be considered a substitute for advice from a healthcare professional.
-Content provided is for informational purposes only.
+The content provided is for informational purposes only.
 The LGS Foundation is not responsible for actions taken based on the information included on this webpage.
-Please consult with a physician or other healthcare professional regarding any medical or health-related diagnosis or treatment options.
+Please consult with a physician or other healthcare professional regarding any medical or health related diagnosis or treatment options.